Form Layout: Predefined Templates

 Maintenance forms 1-1 XM

-You can also use the following general recommendations when selecting a particular template.
+Use the following general recommendations when selecting a template.

 If the Summary area or a tab of a form should include three slots of elements, you can use one of the following templates:

-• 1-1-1 if you want to show three slots with similar widths
+• 1-1-1 for three slots with similar widths

 If the Summary area of a form should include two slots of elements, you can use one of the following templates:

-• 7-17 or 1-2 if you want to put a fieldset in Slot A and a grid in Slot B or if 1-1 is not wide enough because you want to put very long elements in Slot B
+• 7-17 or 1-2 if you want to put a fieldset in the first slot and a grid in the second or if 1-1 is not wide enough because you want to put very long elements in the second slot

 Available Templates